 Photography: Patrick F.Tobin

 You sssshh me because it’s the world’s best kept secret and that’s all you are telling.
-Even if i am the one the cashier on the graveyard shift at mcdonalds calls welcome back mister.
-And he’s loving your bangs, even post-mortem, and your stumps for fingers tornado the ranch and dollops of-effacing i am a pig and i am ready.
+Even if i am the one the cashier on the graveyard shift at mcdonalds calls welcome back miss.
+And she’s loving your bangs, even post-mortem, and your stumps for fingers tornado the ranch and dollops of-effacing i am a pig and i am ready.
 The safe cracks.
-But somehow he forgets his lines and no you would not like today’s special with the sauce on the side, please.
+But somehow she forgets his lines and no you would not like today’s special with the sauce on the side, please.

 Photograph: Robert Chappell & Stefan Czapsky